 Please see Annex A, Section 7 of the CMO Guidance for more information

-Yes, view the patient leaflet.
+Yes, view the patient leaflets for each benefit.

 The person can also ask for a second opinion from a relevant doctor or nurse who is able to sign the BASRiS form.
 The Charter of Patient Rights and Responsibilities required by the Patient Rights (Scotland) Act 2011 says, “You can ask for a second opinion before you make a decision about your care and treatment, if you think you need it.
 Where possible, your request will be met.”
 See the Health Rights Charter on the gov.scot website